 In the future, people who love going on weekend road trips won’t need to bother looking for hotels or places to set up their tent.
 With the Moonlit, it will be up in seconds and offer the best view you can get securely above the ground.
 Heating or cooling a small space like the Moonlit takes less energy than an RV, and it’s also much easier to park anywhere in the city.

-The Moonlit concept was developed in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
+The Moonlit concept was developed in March 2016 by Charles Bombardier in collaboration with Sebastian Campos Möller, an award-winning industrial designer from Mexico.
 Sebastian graduated from the Savannah College of Art and Design and specializes in 3D and concept development for human-centered products.
 Sebastian also produced the concept images for the Vexil laser recharged drone and the Paragon powersport kit for teenagers.